-Kids love jewellery, brooches, pins and other trinkets to wear and treasure.
+Kids love jewelry, brooches, pins and other trinkets to wear and treasure.
 But, they are so easily lost if not stored carefully when not being worn.

 Meri Meri to the rescue!
-We’ve designed gorgeous clay trinket dishes - lots of creative fun and a perfect place to keep special little items safe.
+We’ve designed gorgeous clay trinket dishes that you can make at home - a perfect place to keep special little items safe, they're little pots of creative fun.
 These also make fabulous gifts to send to grannies and friends.

 Roll out some clay, larger than the cutter shape you are using, making sure it is around 1/8th inch thick.

 Cut your dish shape out with the cutter you have chosen.

 Smooth any rough edges down with your finger.
 A bit of water may help.

 Place your clay shape into or over a rounded surface; you may want to line it with plastic wrap or an alternative to prevent it from sticking.
 We used the inside of a bowl, but if you don’t have anything suitable you can form a bowl shape using your hands.
 Use your fingers to gently push the clay down and smooth out any bumps or cracks, using a little water if necessary.

 Once the top of the clay dish has dried, pop it out and turn it upside down so its base can dry.

 Once the clay has completely dried out, it’s time to paint it if you want.
 The air dry clay we used is bright white, so we were happy to leave it unpainted.
 But if you want to paint the clay, then go for lighter colors as these work best under temporary tattoos (unless the tattoos have metallic touches, in which case they can look great on light or dark colors).
 Paint evenly, then leave to dry.

 Cut out your tattoos, keeping the protective layer on while you decide on placement.